huggingface/blog/safetensors-official.md

 <h1>🐶Safetensors audited as really safe and becoming the default</h1>

-HuggingFace, in close collaboration with EleutherAI and StabilityAI, has ordered an external security audit of the `safetensors` library, whose conclusions allow all 3 organizations to move forward into making the library the default format for saved models.
+Hugging Face, in close collaboration with EleutherAI and StabilityAI, has ordered an external security audit of the `safetensors` library, whose conclusions allow all 3 organizations to move forward into making the library the default format for saved models.